Millcreek Elementary School

-Every 2nd Monday, from 9:30AM - 12:00PM, a group of members goes to a small mission chapel in an inner city neighborhood called “Irishtown”.
-We assemble 70 lunches in brown paper bags to be given out that morning.
-Then we share a brief devotional with some of the neighborhood folks, sing 1 or 2 songs, praying for their needs, and show them God’s Word.
-Even if you come occasionally, it helps!
-To carpool, we meet in the church parking lot at 9:30.
+On the 2nd Monday of each month, from 9:30AM - 12:00PM, a small group of TCPC members goes to a small mission chapel in an inner city neighborhood in Lexington called “Irishtown”.
+We assemble 50 lunches in brown paper bags to be given out that morning.
+Then we share a brief devotional with some of the neighborhood folks, sing 1 or 2 songs, praying for their needs, and show them God’s love.
+Even if you come occasionally, or can be a substitute, it helps!
 For more information, please email Mary Beth Moore.

 Lexington Young Professionals